duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- Scottish people all over the world celebrate Burn's Night on
 		- Traditionally on New Year's Eve, children would go to the doors of their neighbours and sing and cry out" !" to receive oatmeal cake in return.
 		- Saint Andrew's Day, on honours the patron saint of Scotland.
-		- Men might wear Hogmanay. for events such as graduations, weddings, or
+		- Men might wear ** for events such as graduations, weddings, or Hogmanay.
 	- ## Exercise 2
 		- Decide if the following statements are true (T) or false (F).
 		- It is unclear how the thistle becomes Scotland's emblem. **F**